julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Sunday, January 26, 2025.
+Monday, January 27, 2025.
 Quote of the day:

-> "When you come to a fork in the road, take it." - Yogi Berra
+> "A little more persistence, a little more effort, and what seemed hopeless failure may turn to glorious success." - Elbert Hubbard